How the Oblique Drift Instability Alters Solar Wind Heating and Constrains the Distribution of Solar Wind Observations

-The \emph{top} row shows the initial state of the simulation.
-The $\alpha$-particles drift with respect to protons, driving the ODI for the low-$\beta$ conditions.
-At wavelengths a fraction of the inertial length, but notably larger than the gyroradius, the $n=-1$ resonance (\emph{blue} line) emits an unstable mode, scattering $\alpha$-particles along the \emph{green} resonance curves in the velocity space.
-These linear dispersion relations are calculated by directly integrating the simulated VDFs using \texttt{ALPS} \cite{Verscharen_2018_JPlPh,Klein_2025_PhPl}; see supplemental information for more details.
-The emitting wavevectors are shown by \emph{solid} lines in \emph{left} panels, while non-negligible damping is marked by \emph{dashed} lines, showing notable absorption by protons through the $n=1$ resonance, marked in \emph{red}.
+The \emph{top} panels of Fig.~\ref{fig:alps} show the initial state of the simulation.
+The $\alpha$-particles of density $n_\alpha/n_p = 5\%$ drift at $\Delta v_\alpha/v_A = 0.95$ with respect to protons, driving the ODI for the low $\beta_{\parallel,p} = 0.003$ conditions.
+The initial values of $T_{p,\perp} / T_{p,\parallel}=3$ and $T_{\alpha,\perp} / T_{\alpha,\parallel}=1$ are stable with respect to AIC.
+The ODI is induced by the drift of secondary populations---proton beams and alpha-particles---with the wavevector of the unstable mode at an oblique angle with respect to the background magnetic field $\mathbf{B}_0$.
+The ODI couples via cyclotron resonances, where the relation of the resonant particle velocity $\mathbf{v_{res}}$ (\emph{green dashed} lines), real frequency $\omega_r$ and wavenumber $\mathbf{k}$ is given as $\omega_r - k \cdot \mathbf{v_{res}} - n\Omega_s = 0$, where $\Omega_s$ is the cyclotron frequency for species $s$ and $n$ is an integer.
+At wavelengths a fraction of the inertial length, but notably larger than the gyroradius, the $n=-1$ cyclotron resonance (\emph{blue} line) emits an unstable mode, scattering initially isotropic $\alpha$-particles along the \emph{green} resonance curves in the velocity space.
+These linear dispersion relations are calculated directly from the simulated VDFs using \texttt{ALPS} \cite{Verscharen_2018_JPlPh,Klein_2025_PhPl}; see supplemental information for more details.
+The emitting wavevectors are shown by \emph{solid} lines in the \emph{left} panels, while non-negligible damping is marked by \emph{dashed} lines, showing notable absorption by protons through the $n=1$ resonance, marked in \emph{red}.

-During later stages of the simulation (\emph{bottom} row), some of the free energy from the $\alpha$-particle drift is drained, decreasing $\Delta v_\alpha/v_A$, but increasing $T_{\perp,\alpha}$, $T_{\perp,p}$ and $T_{\parallel,p}$ in the process.
-This overall setup is stable, as the emission of $\alpha$-particles does not surpass the absorption of the protons (\emph{bottom left}), but the transfer of energy from one component to another is still active, and the protons continue to be heated.
+During later stages of the simulation (\emph{bottom} panels in Fig.~\ref{fig:alps}), some of the free energy from the $\alpha$-particle drift is drained, decreasing $\Delta v_\alpha/v_A$, but increasing $T_{\perp,\alpha}$, $T_{\perp,p}$ and $T_{\parallel,p}$ in the process.
+This final state is stable with respect to ODI, as the emission of $\alpha$-particles does not surpass the absorption of the protons (\emph{bottom left}), but the transfer of energy from one component to another is still active, and the protons continue to be heated via $n=-1$ $\alpha$-particle resonance (magenta line).